How Anxiety Disrupts Sleep in Primary-Aged Children (and Why a Holistic Approach Matters)

 - 4 min read

-How anxiety impacts sleep
+How anxiety impacts sleep in primary-aged children

 Ongoing sleep disruption can significantly affect a child’s mood, behaviour, memory, concentration, and emotional regulation - all of which are crucial for learning, confidence, and healthy development in the primary school years.

-The biochemical causes behind sleep disruption
+The biochemical reasons anxiety disrupts sleep

 Thankfully, the days of dismissing anxiety with a ‘just get over it’ approach are increasingly behind us.
 As our understanding of childhood anxiety continues to grow, so too does recognition of the need for sensitive, compassionate, and holistic support.